-Instrument power is derived from the display/processors.
-The location of the display/processors is in the Reactor Auxiliary Building as shown on Attachments 1 and 2.
-This building is expected to be a mild environment after a Beyond Design Basis External (BDBE) event and can be easily accessed from the Main Control Room; therefore, personnel can promptly obtain readings from the display.
+The location of the display/processors is in the relay room in the Control Building as shown on Attachments 1 and 2.
+This location is expected to be a mild environment after a Beyond Design Basis External (BDBE) event and can be easily accessed.
+Therefore, personnel can promptly obtain readings from the display.
 This building provides adequate protection against the effects of temperature, flood, humidity, radiation, seismic events, and missile hazards.
+The electronics (processors) may be located at an alternate location other than the relay room based on equipment restrictions such as maximum signal cable length.
+This processing equipment will be capable of functioning in the expected environment of the alternate location.

-The display/processors will normally be powered using 120VAC that is provided from separate 480V buses at a minimum.
+The display/processors will normally be powered using 120VAC that is provided from separate 600V buses at a minimum.
 On loss of normal AC power, each processor automatically continues to operate on its own dedicated backup battery supply.
 The backup batteries and associated UPS are located at the processor, seismically mounted, and qualified for the expected environment.
 The processor will also have connections designed to allow powering the processor from an external, portable DC source.